armory/documentation/_spinnaker/operator.md

 6. Export Packer template files (if used).

-    If we are using custom Packer templates for baking images, we will need to migrate these files to `SpinnakerService` manifest.
+    If you are using custom Packer templates for baking images, you need to migrate these files to the `SpinnakerService` manifest.

-    Let's identify the current templates under  `~/.hal/default/profiles/rosco/packer`
+    First, identify the current templates under  `~/.hal/default/profiles/rosco/packer`

-    For each file let's create an entry under `spec.spinnakerConfig.files`
+    For each file, reate an entry under `spec.spinnakerConfig.files`

-    Lets say we have the following files
+    For example, you have the following `example-packer-config` file:

     ```bash
     $ tree -v ~/.hal/default/profiles